sorenmacbeth/flambo/README.md

 * `flat-map`: similar to `map`, but each input item can be mapped to 0 or more output items (so the function should return a collection rather than a single item).
 NB: as of Spark 2.x, flat-map functions are expected to return a `java.util.Iterator` object. `flambo.api/iterator-fn` is provided so that you can continue to return a collection if desired.
 * `filter`: returns a new RDD containing only the elements of the source RDD that satisfy a predicate function.
 * `join`: when called on an RDD of type (K, V) and (K, W), returns a dataset of (K, (V, W)) pairs with all pairs of elements for each key.
 * `left-outer-join`: performs a left outer join of a pair of RDDs.
-For each element (K, V) in the first RDD, the resulting RDD will either contain all pairs (K, (V, W)) for W in second RDD, or the pair (K, (V, nil)) if no elements in the second RDD have key K.
+For each element (K, V) in the first RDD, the resulting RDD will be a guava `Optional` either containing all pairs (K, (V, W)) for W in second RDD, or the pair (K, (V, nil)) if no elements in the second RDD have key K.
 * `sample`: returns a 'fraction' sample of an RDD, with or without replacement, using a random number generator 'seed'.
 * `combine-by-key`: combines the elements for each key using a custom set of aggregation functions.
 Turns an RDD of (K, V) pairs into a result of type (K, C), for a 'combined type' C. Note that V and C can be different -- for example, one might group an RDD of type (Int, Int) into an RDD of type (Int, List[Int]).
 Users must provide three functions:
     - createCombiner, which turns a V into a C (e.g., creates a one-element list)